Atlantic Indoor Association Hall of Honor

 Darlene also had two important roles outside the pageantry activity.
 Her most important was being a mother — a job she truly cherished and took great pride in.
 Darlene was also a substitute teacher for Prince William County Schools and worked with severe and profound handicapped students.
 A job that many would find difficult, Darlene enjoyed every minute.
 In fact, Darlene enjoyed working with students and felt that they came first.

 With this belief in mind, Darlene and David noticed the decline of their judges’ association, Worried that the situation would only continue to worsen, they and several other people began discussions towards forming another organization.
 That organization became Atlantic Indoor Association.

-For the past six years, Darlene also worked as a visual technician for Hylton High School’s marching band.
+Darlene also worked as a visual technician for Hylton High School’s marching band.
 She helped them win many first place marching and general effect awards, as well as overall first place awards.